BehavioralSignalTechnologies/oliver_api/other/Readme.md

 ## ⚠️ Notes

-- This script assumes you've already signed up for the [Oliver API](http://oliver.behavioralsignals.com) and have access to a valid **API key**.
+- This script assumes you've already signed up for the [Behavioral Signals API](https://platform.behavioralsignals.com/) and have access to a valid **API key**.
 - You must also have the `send_data_to_api.py` dependencies installed and configured.

 ---

 ## 📫 Contact

-For questions or support, please refer to the main [Oliver API documentation](http://oliver.behavioralsignals.com) or contact your Behavioral Signals representative.
+For questions or support, please refer to the main [Behavioral Signals API](https://platform.behavioralsignals.com/) or contact your Behavioral Signals representative.